linpengcheng/PurefunctionPipelineDataflow/README.md

 and the more basic it is, the greater it is.
 In addition, the more simple and unified things, the more suitable for large-scale industrial production.

+My theory has a wide range of applications, from SOC to supercomputer, from software to hardware, from stand-alone to network, from application layer to system layer, from single thread to distributed & heterogeneous parallel computing, from general programming to explainable AI, from manufacturing industry to IT industry, from energy to finance, from cash flow to medical angiography, from myth to Transformers, from the missile's "Fire-and-Forget" technology to Boeing aircraft pulse production line technology.

+After I created the "Warehouse/Workshop Model", I became enlightened and achieved what Confucius said, "My Tao is consistent."
+That is: My doctrine can be connected by a fundamental principle (or ideology).
+Throughout human history:
+- There are very few people who can use a fundamental principle (or ideology) to penetrate an industry theoretical system.
+- Fewer people can use a fundamental principle (or ideology) to penetrate multiple industry theoretical systems.
+- It is even rarer to be able to prove this fundamental principle (or ideology) with a mathematical model.
+- A person who enables elementary school children to understand this fundamental principle (or ideology).
+Only me.
+Therefore, my theory is the closest to the "Tao" theory.

 The Pure Function Pipeline Data Flow, based on the philosophy of Taoism and the Great Unification Theory,